raoulvanrossum/text_challenge/README.md

 - Language information
 - Original metadata

+## Embedding Model Selection

+### Current Model
+The system uses `intfloat/multilingual-e5-small` as the default embedding model.
+You are able to change this in the src/patent_search.config.py.

 ## Adding New Patents via API

 You can add new patents to the system using the API endpoint `/api/patents/add`.
 Here's how to do it using curl: